-IAS 1.138(a) IAS 1.138(c)

-Illustrative Corporation Ltd (Illustrative Corporation), the Group's ultimate parent company, is a limited liability company incorporated and domiciled in Euroland.
+IAS 1.138(a) IAS 1.138(c) Illustrative Corporation Ltd (Illustrative Corporation), the Group's ultimate parent company, is a limited liability company incorporated and domiciled in Euroland.
 Its registered office and principal place of business is 149 Great Place, 40237 Greatville, Euroland.
 Illustrative Corporation's shares are listed on the Greatstocks Stock Exchange.
 IAS 1.16 IAS 1.51(b) IAS 1.25 The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 They have been prepared under the assumption that the Group operates on a going concern basis.

-IAS 1.51(c) IAS 10.17 The consolidated financial statements for the year ended 31 December 2018 (including comparatives) were approved and authorised for issue by the board of directors on 1 March 2019 (see Note 38).
+IAS 1.51(c) IAS 10.17 The consolidated financial statements for the year ended 31 December 2019 (including comparatives) were approved and authorised for issue by the board of directors on 1 March 2020 (see Note 38).
 Under the Security Regulations Act of Euroland, amendments to the financial statements are not permitted after approval.

-IFRS 15.C3(b)

-In 2018 the Group has adopted new guidance for the recognition of revenue from contracts with customers (see Note 3.1 below).
-This guidance was applied using a modified retrospective ('cumulative catch-up') approach under which changes having a material effect on the consolidated statement of financial position as at 1 January 2018 are presented together as a single adjustment to the opening balance of retained earnings.
+IFRS 16.C7 In 2019 the Group has adopted new guidance for the recognition of leases (see Note 3.1 below).
+The new Standard has been applied using the modified retrospective approach, with the cumulative effect of adoption as at 1 January 2019 being recognised as a single adjustment to retained earnings.
 Accordingly, the Group is not required to present a third statement of financial position as at that date.

-Further, the Group has adopted new guidance for accounting for financial instruments (see Note 3.1 below).
-This guidance was applied using the transitional relief allowing the entity not to restate prior periods.
-Differences arising from the adoption of IFRS 9 in relation to classification, measurement, and impairment are recognised in retained earnings.